Rohene Ward: Choreographer

 Ward is also a choreographer, working with a variety of skaters, including Brown, Courtney Hicks, Jordan Moeller, and Mariah Bell.
 In his choreography, he avoids music with lyrics, saying that "It inhibits the ability to create, because the words dictate."
 His choreography won critical acclaim when Brown's long program "Riverdance" ("Reel Around the Sun" by Bill Whelan) created an internet sensation, garnering more than five million YouTube hits following the 2014 US Championships.

 Ward won "Choreographer of the Year" at the 2015 PSA conference in Bloomington, Minnesota.
 He won a second time in 2017 in Nashville, Tennessee.
 In between, Ward choreographed the opening ceremonies at the 2016 U.S. Championships.
 Ward won his third and fourth choreography awards in 2021 and 2023.
 In 2023, he also took home the Inspire award.

 In 2020, Ward and Brown co-choreographed a tribute to Alvin Ailey set to Nina Simone's version of "Sinnerman," which Brown competed in both the 2020-2021 and 2021-2022 seasons, including at the 2022 Winter Olympics.

 As of April 2021, Ward coaches at Fox Valley Ice Arena in Geneva, Illinois.

-Skaters who Ward has choreographed for include:
+Skaters Ward has choreographed for include: